 Treasury department teams are shifting money to safe havens and rehearsing rapid-action scenarios.
 Budgets for 2012 are being looked at again.
 And outside consultants are being brought in to advise on exposure to peripheral Europe - Greece, Ireland, Spain, Portugal and Italy.

-Central bank data shows a decline in deposits from banks in weaker euro zone countries.
+Central bank data show a decline in deposits from banks in weaker eurozone countries.
 Separating data on corporate deposits from personal bank accounts data is nigh on impossible, but anecdotal evidence points to corporations moving euro accounts to safe havens.
 Some big firms such as engineering group Siemens and carmakers BMW, Daimler and Volkswagen, are licensed to deposit funds with the European Central Bank, the safest of all safe havens in the euro zone.